Welcome to my online home! It’s lovely to have you here and thank you for being curious about what I do.

 I can’t tell a joke to save my life.
-Believe me, my children and husband have tried to teach me for 2 decades now (sadly, it’s also the same joke over and over and I still get the punch line wrong, lol).
+Believe me, my family have tried to teach me for 2 decades now (sadly, it’s also the same joke over and over and I still get the punch line wrong, lol).

 The chances of me having a leaf or a twig stuck somewhere in my hair or a smudge of dirt on my face are quite high.

 "Nature is alive and talking to us.
 This is not a metaphor."